Confessions of a Pregnant Teenager

 No matter what I did, I couldn’t shake it.
 I knew God forgave me, but I was always paying for it.
 Even after I met and married my wonderful husband years later, my sin was still a running conversation with my mother.
 And when an argument arose or a favor was needed, it made its ugly appearance nearly every time.

-I was even told things like, “Well, you would have had your oldest child with your husband if you wouldn’t have had sex with that other guy.
-God would have made sure he would have been your oldest – now he would have looked different, but it would still be the same kid.”
+I was even told things like, “Well, you would’ve had the same baby with your husband if you hadn’t had sex with that other guy.”
 Really?
 To say the least, it took me years to unravel the tight hold my old sin had on me.

 Don’t get me wrong.
 I always loved my son no matter what.
 But again, there was this taint when it came to all of those good things mixed up with the bad teenage pregnancy.
 There were no separate boxes for the love of my child and the hatred of my sin.
 My son was always thrown into this sinful soup, and I had no way of mentally separating him from the broth.